Anything but Love: First season

 Chicago native Hannah Miller (Jamie Lee Curtis) returns to her hometown after quitting her teaching post out of state and breaking up with her long-term boyfriend.
-On the flight back, she meets Marty Gold (Richard Lewis), an eccentric magazine columnist for Chicago Monthly, a trendy publication with hard-hitting exposes and pop-culture pieces.
+On the flight back, she meets Marty Gold (Richard Lewis), an eccentric magazine columnist for Chicago Monthly, a trendy publication with hard-hitting exposés and pop-culture pieces.
 Marty's fear of flying and frazzled nerves are calmed by Hannah, who then shares her story of change with him and her plans to launch a writing career upon returning home.
 It just so happens, according to Marty, that there is an opening at Chicago Monthly for a researcher, which Hannah jumps at.
 Once the two arrive home, Marty introduces Hannah to his boss, blustery magazine editor Norman Keil (Louis Giambalvo), who sees a lot in her and gives her a trial assignment—a 2,000-word article on "the tortilla wars: does Chicago prefer corn or flour?" for 9 o'clock the following morning.
 Hannah aces and delivers, becoming part of the team and coincidentally getting a desk opposite Marty's.
 It becomes clear that Marty got Hannah the job because he was instantly attracted to her.
 Still getting over her recent breakup, Hannah is not ready to consider anyone new yet, but feels a connection to Marty she cannot or does not want to consummate.

 Others at Chicago Monthly detect hints of attraction between Hannah and Marty, but (early on at least) are generally more occupied with the sensational and outrageous stories to which the two were assigned.
 Jules Kramer (Richard Frank), affectionately known as "Julie", is Norman's fawning assistant, and Pamela Peyton-Finch (Sandy Faison) a glamorous, cutthroat writer.
 The stories shift between the easygoing (but sometimes frenetic) office camaraderie and Marty's and Hannah's personal lives.
 Hannah's gun-toting outdoorsman dad, Leo Miller (Bruce Kirby), is also a character.

 With each passing episode, as the two banter and form a friendship as well as a working relationship, they come closer to realizing the potential for romance.
 They would have realized this sooner if they were not so distracted.
 Marty is tentatively dating a girl named Alice (guest star Wendie Malick) while Hannah's recent ex, Jack (guest star Robin Thomas), visits and turns out to be Marty's former college roommate.
 The reunion for the three is a bit strained.
 Finally, in the first-season finale, Alice dumps Marty, and Hannah, who is making strides in getting over Jack, accepts Marty's invitation to dinner—though both agree it is "not a date".